Ellis Park, Dunedin

 Ellis Park is a sports ground in the city of Dunedin, New Zealand.
 The park is the home of Roslyn-Wakari association football club and Ellis Park Softball Club.

 Ellis Park is located in the suburb of Kaikorai, near the top of the valley of the Kaikorai Stream.
 A tributary of the stream, Frasers Stream, runs along the northwestern perimeter of the park.
 Although located within a suburban area, the park is immediately to the south and east of an area of undeveloped wooded land, Frasers Gully, which is a popular walk with local ramblers and is protected as a reserve.

+History

 The park was purchased by the Dunedin City Council in 1926, and was originally the site of a rubbish tip.
 The area was reclaimed for recreational use, and clubrooms — later used by Roslyn-Wakari AFC — were developed on the site of old stables in the late 1940s.
 Replacement clubrooms were built in 1971.

+Facilities and use

-The park currently features three full-sized association football pitches, plus two junior pitches, one of which doubles as a softball diamond.
+Ellis Park currently contains three full-sized association football pitches and two junior pitches, one of which also functions as a softball diamond.

+The park has no permanent spectator seating and is primarily used for local club competitions and community sport.
+It is managed and maintained by the Dunedin City Council as part of the city's network of public sports grounds.